SFDO-Community/Salesforce-Indicators/README.md

   * **Icon Shape** - circle or base (square), defaults to base
 * Enter the Settings for each Indicator:
   * **Indicator Field Names** - the exact API Name of the field to display - case is important.
 Separated by a semicolon.
-  * **Indicator Icons** - the icon name from [SLDS Icons](https://www.lightningdesignsystem.com/icons/) or default icons such as standard:account, standard:opportunity separated by a semicolon
+  * **Indicator Icons** - the icon name from [SLDS Icons](https://www.lightningdesignsystem.com/icons/) or default icons such as standard:account, standard:opportunity separated by a semicolon.
   * **Indicator Text Values** - the three character (max) text values to show for each icon.
 Separated by a semicolon.
 Eg enter ;; if there are 3 icons with no text.
   * **Indicator Image URLs** - the full URL of the Image to display, separated by a semicolon.
 Note: No quotation marks.
 Image URLs are not applicable for False values.
   * **Indicator Hover Texts** - the text to display on hover.
 Keep it short.
 Separate by semicolons.
 No semicolons in the text.
 Suggest enter Something like "Status - Green: Active - Red: Inactive" as no semicolons or wrapping is allowed.
 Alt text should be less than 50 chars long for good accessibility.